guilindner/VortexFitting/docs/tutorial.rst

 Data input
 ``````````

-The data used must be in the netCDF4 format.
-The axis of the velocity
+The data used can be of different format.
-components are ordered like z, y, x, where z can also be the number of
+For netCDF4, the axis of the velocity components are ordered like z, y, x,
-samples in a 2D field.
+where z can also be the number of samples in a 2D field.

+TecPlot format or OpenFoam export are also accepted.

 The variable names should be changed in the **class.py** file